New Launch Reviews Mayfair Gardens Review: British Inspired Condo in Bukit Timah

 There is a kids pool along with a pavilion at the front too.
-The ground floor units here makes more sense too, as they have their own mini gardens out at the front.
+The ground floor units here make more sense too, as they have their own mini-gardens out at the front.

 Last but not least, there is a roof terrace viewing lounge that overlooks the lowrise Bukit Timah side.

 At 570 square feet for a one-bedroom unit, it definitely is bigger than the average one bedder units out there.
 That said, I personally feel that the layout is a bit awkward, and would have rather the study area been combined with the master bedroom to give you more flexibility.